• Skip to primary navigation

 About Badam Kheer (Almond Kheer, Badam Payasam)

-‘Badam’ means almonds in Hindi and ‘Kheer’ is an Indian milk pudding.
-Badam Kheer (Almond Kheer, Badam Payasam) is a deliciously creamy and rich almond pudding, which is popularly served during celebrations and festive occasions.
+‘Badam’ means almonds in Hindi, and ‘Kheer’ is an Indian milk pudding.
+Badam Kheer (Almond Kheer, Badam Payasam) is a deliciously creamy and rich almond pudding that is popularly made during celebrations and festive occasions.

 It is very similar to Basundi (a reduced milk dessert) or Badam Milk.

-My recipe to make this delicious badam kheer is super easy and comes together in under 40 minutes using simple ingredients.
-You can scale the recipe up or down as per your requirement.
+My recipe for this delicious badam kheer is super easy.
+It comes together in under 40 minutes using simple ingredients.

 Serve this kheer piping hot, just out of the pan, or chill it for a few hours before serving.
 You can also serve it at room temperature.
-Personally, this kheer tastes best chilled, the next day of making.
+I think this kheer tastes best chilled the next day.
 It gets creamier and thicker.

 Ingredients